railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_lots.rst

    :scale: 75
    :align: center

-   *Splitting a lot into uniquely identified parts*
+   *Splitting a Lot into uniquely Identified Parts*

 .. index:: traceability (stock)

 Traceability
 ------------

-If you code in the lot numbers for stock moves as described above you can then investigate the traceability of any given lot number.
-To do this use the menu :menuselection:`Warehouse --> Traceability --> Production Lots`, or :menuselection:`Warehouse --> Traceability --> Packs`.
+If you key in the lot numbers for stock moves as described above you can investigate the traceability of any given lot number.
+Go to the menu :menuselection:`Warehouse --> Traceability --> Production Lots`, or :menuselection:`Warehouse --> Traceability --> Packs`.

 .. tip:: Product Shortcuts

     From the product form, the toolbar to the right offers useful information:

-    * :guilabel:`Minimum stock rules`,
+    * :guilabel:`Minimum Stock Rules`,

-    * :guilabel:`Stocks by location`,
+    * :guilabel:`Stock by Location`,

-    * :guilabel:`Product sales`,
+    * :guilabel:`Product Sales`,

-    * :guilabel:`Bills of Materials`.
+    * :guilabel:`Bills of Material`.

 Search for a particular lot using the filters for the lot number, the date or the product.
-Once you can see the form about this lot several actions are possible:
+Once you can see the form about this lot, several actions can be performed:

-* :guilabel:`Upstream traceability` : from supplier through to customers,
+* :guilabel:`Upstream Traceability`: from supplier through to customers,

-* :guilabel:`Downstream traceability` : from customer back to suppliers,
+* :guilabel:`Downstream Traceability`: from customer back to suppliers,

 * Stock in all the physical and virtual locations.